-In their letters, automakers including General Motors, Ford and Toyota say E15 fuel hasn't been studied enough.
-They are members of the Alliance of Automobile Manufacturers, which represents most major car companies and which is suing to block E15.
+In their letters, automakers including Ford, General Motors and Toyota say E15 fuel hasn't been studied enough.
+They are members of the Alliance of Automobile Manufacturers, which represents most major car companies.

-At present, most automakers say use of E15 can invalidate their new-car warranties if the fuel causes damage.
-Toyota has gone so far as to add a warning label on the fuel-filler caps of its 2012-and-later models stating: "Up to E10 gasoline only."
+At present, BMW, Chrysler, Nissan and Toyota have said that the use of E15 can invalidate their new-car warranties if the fuel causes damage.
+Toyota has gone so far as to add a warning label on the fuel-filler caps of its models from 2012 onward, stating: "Up to E10 gasoline only."

 Toyota has told the EPA that it doesn't believe the agency testing that led to approval of E15 for later models is adequate, says Toyota Motor Sales U.S.A. spokeswoman Cindy Knight.
 "Vehicles are simply not designed for it."

-Ford Motor Company might be a little more accommodating.
-The automaker is still cautious and supports additional testing of E15's impact on engines and fuel system components, but beginning with vehicles that are new in the 2013 model year, it plans to place a label in the fuel filler area that says blends of up to E15 are acceptable.
+Ford Motor Co. is a little more accommodating.
+The automaker is still cautious and supports additional testing of E15's impact on engines and fuel system components, but beginning with the 2013 model year, new vehicles bear a label in the fuel filler area that says blends of up to E15 are acceptable.